richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 ## How to get your data ##

 There are several ways for an individual to get access to the powerful sequencers that make 16S rRNA analysis possible.

+That said, just as I mentioned 23andme as a way to find information about your DNA, there are a few ways you can get information about your microbiome.
+One way is through a doctor, or other health care provider who can give you a clinical test, just like you might do a blood draw as part of an annual physical.
+If you have a medical condition, the tests are likely covered by insurance, but tend to be pretty expensive (several hundred dollars or more).

+For "normal" people, just curious about the science like I am, there are two other ways to find out your microbiome:

+ The first is called American Gut Project, associated with a lab at the University of California San Diego and others.
+For a $100 donation, they'll send you a sampling kit which you send back to get a breakdown of your gut bacteria.
 I recommend the San Francisco company uBiome.

 The most popular gene sequencer is the NextSeq500, from San Diego-based Illumina.